astro-pi/astro-pi-buster-installer/README.md

 Also in the `tests` folder, you can find and test `astro-example.py`, which contains the code for the ["Worked example" presented in the Mission Space Lab Phase 2 guide](https://projects.raspberrypi.org/en/projects/code-for-your-astro-pi-mission-space-lab-experiment/10).

+Make sure you have rebooted your system before you perform any of the tests.

 ### Creating images